Anikeshroy/Oops-Lab-Work/README.md

 # Oop's Lab Work 🖥️
+## Day 1 to Day 7
+This repository contains my solutions and implementations for the Oop's lab work conducted over seven days.
+The lab work covers a variety of topics , concepts and questions related to C++.

+## Lab Structure
+The lab work is organized into seven distinct days, each focusing on specific aspects of OOP.
+The breakdown of topics for each day is as follows:

 | SNo | Program Name | Link |
 | ----------- | ----------- | ----------- |